DDMAL/cantus/README.md

 Serving images on a website using [Apache Solr](http://lucene.apache.org/solr/), [Diva.js](https://ddmal.github.io/diva.js/) and the [CANTUS](http://cantusdatabase.org/) collection.

-## Setup
+## Development environment setup

-### Server

-The easiest way to set up a development environment is to set up a virtual machine using [Vagrant](https://www.vagrantup.com/).
+The easiest way to set up a development environment is to run a virtual machine using [Vagrant](https://www.vagrantup.com/).
 It should also be possible (with some work) to set up the development server directly in a Unix-like environment; see the [provisioning script](https://github.com/DDMAL/cantus/blob/develop/etc/provision/setup.sh) for inspiration.

 With Vagrant, execute the following commands from the root directory of the repo: